ech0s7r/ech0s7r.github.io/about/index.md

 ---

 Hi,
-i'm a software engineer by passion, then profession, with main interests in:
+I'm a software engineer by passion, then profession, with main interests in:

 * ```Android native development```
 * ```AOSP hacking```